JustinTulloss/astrcmp/README.rst

  * Copy the astrcmp.h file somewhere where you can include it.
  * Include astrcmp.h in your source.
  * Remember to link to astrcmp if you are using the dynamic library.

+Look at test.c to see an example of how the function behaves.

 License
 =======